 I have worked with high functioning autistic and ADHD/ADD students.
 I have adult students.
 I have small children.
 I prefer to work with a student that can stay focused for 30 minutes on a topic.

 Be certain that you are close to the studio.
 My radius covers DC and Northern Virginia.
-I am in Southern Maryland.
+25 miles is as the crow flies.
+I am in Southern Maryland which normally means without traffic, it's 45-60 minutes one way.

-I would recommend that you look for some one with experience.
+I would recommend that you look for some one with experience and loves what he/she does.
 I also recommend finding someone the student would like to work with, not always what they need.
 If the student hates the teacher, they won't do the work.